MuxZeroNet/leaflet/README.md

 - Python 3 only.
 Nobody writes new code in Python 2 in 2017.

-- If you like to monkey-patch your modules, then you are on your own.

-- Leaflet is based on i2p.socket but it is no longer a drop-in socket module replacement.
+- Leaflet is based on `i2p.socket` but it is no longer a drop-in socket module replacement.
+If you like to monkey-patch your modules, then you are on your own.

 - Stream/TCP sockets only at this moment.
 Support for datagram and raw socket is under construction.

-- Could freak out if used with non-blocking sockets.
-I probably over-engineered the API.